-Plan Category (i) Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (ii) Weighted Average Exercise Price of Outstanding Options, Warrants and Rights (\$) (iii) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (i)) Equity Compensation Plans Approved by Security Holders (a) 9,400,620 - 21,386,336 Equity Compensation Plans Not Approved by Security Holders - - - Total 9,400,620 - 21,386,336
+Plan Category Equity Compensation Plans (i) Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (ii) Weighted Average Exercise Price of Outstanding Options, Warrants and Rights (\$) (iii) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (i)) Approved by Security Holders(a) 9,400,620 - 21,386,336 Equity Compensation Plans Not Approved by Security Holders - - - Total 9,400,620 - 21,386,336

 (a) The 2013 Plan was approved by the Bankruptcy Court in connection with AMR's bankruptcy plan and further approved by the Board on December 9, 2013.
 Under Delaware law, as part of the reorganization, the 2013 Plan was deemed to be approved by our stockholders.
-The 2013 Plan authorizes the grant of awards for the issuance of 40,000,000 shares plus any shares underlying awards granted under the 2013 Plan, or any US Airways Group, Inc. april the payment being made in the form of shares.
-In addition, any shares that were available for issuance under the US Airways Group, Inc. 2011 Incentive Award Plan (the "2011 Plan") as of the effective date of the 2013 Plan may be used for awards under the 2013 Plan; provided, that awards using such available shares under the 2011 Plan shall not be made after the date awards or grants could have been made under the 2011 Plan and shall only be made to individuals who were not providing services to AAG prior to the merger with US Airways.
+The 2013 Plan authorizes the grant of awards for the issuance of 40,000,000 shares plus any shares underlying awards granted under the 2013 Plan, or any US Airways Group, Inc. plan, that are forfeited, terminate or are cash settled (in whole or in part) without a payment being made in the form of shares.
+In addition, any shares that were available insuance under the US Airways Group, Inc. 2011 Incentive Award Plan (the "2011 Plan") as of the effective date of the 2013 Plan may be used for awards under the 2013 Plan; provided, that awards using such available shares under the 2011 Plan shall not be made after the date awards or grants could have been made under the 2011 Plan and shall only be made to individuals who were not providing services to AAG prior to the merger with US Airways.
 Consists of 9,400,620 RSUs.